soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyTalentNodeStepGroups.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 These properties are an attempt to categorize talent node steps by certain common properties.
-Seethe related enumerations for the type of properties being categorized.
+See the related enumerations for the type of properties being categorized.

 ## Schema
 * **Schema Type:** Definition